alexeden/leapc-python-bindings/README.md

 - Darwin: Python 3.8
 - Linux ARM: Python 3.8, 3.9, 3.10, 3.11

 Expanded pre-compiled support will be added soon.
 However, this does not restrict you to these versions, if you wish to use a different python version please follow the instructions below to compile your own module.

 ### Missing Compiled Module?

 You might not have the correct matching compiled `leapc_cffi` module for your system, this can cause issues when importing leap, such as: `ModuleNotFoundError: No module named 'leapc_cffi._leapc_cffi'` If you'd like to build your own compiled module, you will still require a Gemini install and a C compiler of your choice.
 Follow the steps below:

 ```
+# Install uv if you haven't already: curl -LsSf https://astral.sh/uv/install.sh | sh
 # Create and activate a virtual environment
-pip install -r requirements.txt
-python -m build leapc-cffi
+uv venv
+source .venv/bin/activate  # On Windows: .venv\Scripts\activate
-pip install leapc-cffi/dist/leapc_cffi-0.0.1.tar.gz
+uv pip install -e leapc-cffi
-pip install -e leapc-python-api
+uv pip install -e leapc-python-api
 python examples/tracking_event_example.py
 ```

 ## Contributing

 Our vision is to make it as easy as possible to design the best user experience for hand tracking.
 We learn and are inspired by the creations from our open source community - any contributions you make are greatly appreciated.

 1. Fork the Project
-2. Create your Feature Branch:
-   git checkout -b feature/AmazingFeature
+2. Create your Feature Branch: git checkout -b feature/AmazingFeature
 3. Commit your Changes:
    git commit -m "Add some AmazingFeature"
 4. Push to the Branch:
    git push origin feature/AmazingFeature
 5. Open a Pull Request